DevExpress-Examples/wpf-dock-layout-manager-use-data-contexts-for-layout-items-and-their-child-controls/Readme.md

 ```

-Another **DataContext** is set for the _panelPerson1_ panel, overriding the default **DataContext** (that is inherited from the [DockLayoutManager](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.DockLayoutManager)).
+Another **DataContext** is set for the _panelPerson1_ panel, overriding the default **DataContext** (which is inherited from the [DockLayoutManager](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.DockLayoutManager)).
 TextBox controls are FrameworkElements that support the standard binding mechanism.
-You can use an implicit and explicit syntaxes to bound them to properties from this **DataContext**:
+You can use implicit and explicit syntaxes to bind them to properties from this **DataContext**:

 ```Xaml
 Text="{Binding Title}"